 - Mid-development testing – ensuring higher end-product quality

 - Minimalized micromanagement – increasing employee morale and productivity

 - Streamlined development process – short, informative, and frequent team meetings

 1. Lack of clear milestones

-In order for your team to bridge the gap between points A and B, you need to provide them with a prototype or a vision of the end-product.
-Once the milestones are in place, a team can manage their own workflow and collaborate in order to achieve the set goals in a streamlined manner.
+For your team to bridge the gap between points A and B, you need to provide them with a prototype or a vision of the end product.
+Once the milestones are in place, a team can manage their workflow and collaborate to achieve the set goals in a streamlined manner.